 Slavery (whether of men or women) is prohibited by Bahá’u’lláh.

 Most relations between men and women occur in the context of the family home.
 The “same dust” principle applies here as much as elsewhere.
 There is no male-female hierarchy in the domestic sphere.
-Also Bahá’u’lláh’s principle of consultation is relevant.
+In addition, Bahá’u’lláh’s principle of consultation is relevant.

-Accordingly at a family level the Baha’i community applies the principle that:
+Accordingly, at the family level the Baha’i community applies the principle that:

-In 1911 and 12, Abdu’l Baha, during his travels to the West, identified the equality of men and women as a central principle of Bahá’u’lláh’s teachings – connected with the theme of the oneness of humanity.
+In 1911 and 1912, ‘Abdu’l-Bahá, during his travels to the West, identified the equality of men and women as a central principle of Bahá’u’lláh’s teachings, connected with the theme of the oneness of humanity.

 Neither sex is superior to the other in the sight of God.
 Why then should one sex assert the inferiority of the other, withholding just rights and privileges as though God had given His authority for such a course of action?